This talk was given by Paul Wintle on .

 This talk is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License

-Scripture quotations marked ESV on this page and within the talk are from the are from The ESV® Bible (The Holy Bible, English Standard Version®), copyright © 2001 by Crossway, a publishing ministry of Good News Publishers.
+Scripture quotations marked ESV on this page and within the talk are from The ESV® Bible (The Holy Bible, English Standard Version®), copyright © 2001 by Crossway, a publishing ministry of Good News Publishers.
 Used by permission.
 All rights reserved.